nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 * 2b.
-Lesson does not exists in TuitiONE.
+Lesson does not exist in TuitiONE.
     * 2b1.
 TuitiONE informs that there does not exist such a Lesson.

     Use case ends.